Last updated: 21/1/2022

 I have talked to two people in the effective altruism movement who claimed to endorse this position.
 I’m talking about a type of (stated) endorsement that goes well beyond “this position is worth exploring” or “this position is maybe true.”
 At least from the way those two people described it to me, they were willing to bet their life’s impact on this position.
 I will use the term metaethical fanaticism to refer to this stance.

 As the label suggests, I’d caution against it.
 Before placing all caring capacity into a shaky philosophical assumption which may not even be meaningful, we should think carefully about the potential implications.
 In my next post, I will illustrate how metaethical fanaticism commits those who endorse it to potentially absurd consequences.

-I’m grateful for helpful comments by David Althaus, Elijah Armstrong, Max Daniel, Sofia Davis-Fogel, Stefan Torges, and Johannes Treutlein.
+I’m grateful for helpful comments by David Althaus, Max Daniel, Sofia Davis-Fogel, Stefan Torges, and Johannes Treutlein.

 My work on this post was funded by the Center on Long-Term Risk.